On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Introduction

 The structure of the paper is as follows.
-In Section~\Cref{sec_stacky_curves}, we recall the definition and convention for the objects of our interest related to a stacky curve, an orbifold curves and a formal orbifold curve.
-Section~\Cref{sec_slope_stability} is devoted to formalizing the definition and properties of slope stability for vector bundles on a stacky curve or on an orbifold curve.
-The equivalent conditions in Proposition~\ref{prop_intro_1} are proved in Section~\Cref{sec_gen_ram}.
-In Section~\Cref{sec_main}, we prove the characterization of the genuinely ramified maps as the stability preserving morphisms.
-An Appendix~\Cref{sec_equiv} is added to provide the complete arguments showing the categorical equivalences of the proper orbifold curves and the vector bundles on them with the proper formal orbifold curves and the vector bundles on them.
-For the purpose of Section~\Cref{sec_slope_stability}--Section~\Cref{sec_main}, we will always work with proper stacky curves.
+After introducing the notation and the conventions in Section~\Cref{sec_Not}, in Section~\Cref{sec_stacky_curves}, we recall the necessary definition for the objects of our interest.
+Section~\Cref{sec_degree} and Section~\Cref{sec_slope_stability} are devoted to the formalizing the definition and properties of degree and slope stability for vector bundles on an orbifold curve.
+Section~\Cref{sec_pushforward} studies the maximal \'{e}tale sub-covers of covers of orbifold curves.
+The equivalent conditions in Proposition~\ref{prop_intro_1} are proved in Section~\Cref{sec_equivalence_gen_ram}.
+In Section~\Cref{sec_main-direction}, we prove the characterization of the genuinely ramified maps as the stability preserving morphisms. \Cref{sec_equiv} is added to show a categorical equivalence between the orbifold curves and the formal orbifold curves, which further give an equivalence between the categories of bundles on them.